MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.2.0/install-az-ps.md

 ### Offline Installation

 In some environments, it's not possible to connect to the PowerShell Gallery.
-In those situations, you can still install offline using one of these methods:
+In those situations, you can install the Az PowerShell module offline using one of these methods:

 - [Download the Azure PowerShell MSI](install-az-ps-msi.md).
 Keep in mind that the MSI installer only works for PowerShell 5.1 on Windows.